 The tool is aimed to provide a simple, visual way to organize teamwork.

 Microsoft Planner offers AI-powered resource analytics as well as built-in resource request tickets.
-These features provide you greater executive oversight across your project lifecycle.
+These features provide you with greater executive oversight across your project lifecycle.

 - Microsoft Suites come for both businesses and enterprises.